netzero-labs/netzero-labs/docs/tariffs/Intelligent-Octopus-Go.md

 ## Setup

 - Make sure you are on an Intelligent Octopus Go tariff, and have a compatible EV or charger linked with the account.
-Note that Ohme is not currently supported (see note below).
+Note that **Ohme chargers** are not currently supported (see note below).
 - In Netzero, go to **Settings > Utility Rate Plan**.
 - Enter your Octopus API Key.
 You can copy the API key from your [Octopus account](https://octopus.energy/dashboard/new/accounts/personal-details/api-access).
 The key will start with **sk_live**.
 - Enter your Octopus Energy Account Number.
 This will be shown on your bills, emails, and Octopus app.
 It will look like: **A-12A34A99**.